FelixOnline/v2/content/articles/2011-5-20-i-want-a-good-war.md

  - /comment/1230/i-want-a-good-war
 imported: true
 comments:
+ - value: >
- - Thats raelly shrewd Good to see the logic set out so wellK0fKHE  owmcbzrzklga
+     Thats raelly shrewd!
+Good to see the logic set out so well.,K0fKHE <a href="http://owmcbzrzklga.com/">owmcbzrzklga</a>

 # Article Taxonomies
 categories: